-1.1 Objectives of this Chapter
+5.49.1.1 Objectives of this Chapter

-The principal aim of this Chapter is to provide an overall land use structure and policy framework for the preparation of a site specific DCP Chapter and Masterplan for each of the Key Sites to which the LEP applies.
+The principal aim of this Chapter is to provide an overall land use structure and policy framework for the preparation of a site specific Development Control Plan (DCP) Chapter and Masterplan for each of the Key Sites.
 The specific objectives of this Chapter are:

-- To provide appropriate controls and incentives to attract investment within Wyong Shire on the specified Key Sites - To ensure development promotes design excellence through high quality, visually attractive architectural design, consistent with the principles of ecologically sustainable development - To incorporate a well-designed, safe and active public domain within the development concept to contribute to the wellbeing of the community - To promote the integration of economic, social and ecological sustainability principles into development to encourage vibrant and liveable communities and ensure the future health of the local environment - To engage and inform the community on future development opportunities and challenges for each Key Site - To facilitate the orderly and economic development of the land with increased density of land use and other developer bonuses - To promote employment generation within Wyong Shire through an improvement of the built environment and public domain - To encourage development that is easily accessible by walking, cycling and public transport, that contributes to the efficiency of these modes and facilitates the use of transport modes other than the private car - To ensure that the land is adequately serviced - To integrate a range of recreation, sporting, cultural, leisure and social activities within high quality spaces and places - To ensure that any development on the land complies with Safer by Design principles, together with principles of water sensitive urban design and energy efficient design
+- To provide appropriate controls and incentives to attract investment on the specified Key Sites - To ensure development promotes design excellence through high quality, visually attractive architectural design, consistent with the principles of ecologically sustainable development - To incorporate a well-designed, safe and active public domain within the development concept to contribute to the wellbeing of the community - To promote the integration of economic, social and ecological sustainability principles into development to encourage vibrant and liveable communities and ensure the future health of the local environment - To engage and inform the community on future development opportunities and challenges for each Key Site - To facilitate the orderly and economic development of the land with increased density of land use and other developer bonuses - To promote employment generation through an improvement of the built environment and public domain - To encourage development that is easily accessible by walking, cycling and public transport, that contributes to the efficiency of these modes and facilitates the use of transport modes other than the private car - To ensure that the land is adequately serviced - To integrate a range of recreation, sporting, cultural, leisure and social activities within high quality spaces and places - To ensure that any development on the land complies with Safer by Design principles, together with principles of water sensitive urban design and energy efficient design

-1.2 Land to which this Chapter Applies
+5.49.1.2 Land to which this Chapter Applies

-This Chapter applies to the 'Iconic Development' of an identified Key Site within Wyong Shire, in accordance with the WLEP 2013, Clause 7.11, and the Key Sites Map.
+This Chapter applies to the 'Iconic Development' of an identified Key Site, in accordance with Wyong LEP 2013.